Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/scene/choose_camera_controller/README.md

 <h2>How to use the sample</h2>

 <p> The application loads with the default globe camera controller.
-To rotate and fix the scene around the aeroplane, exit globe mode by hitting the "Orbit Aeroplane Camera Controller" button (i.e. camera will now be fixed to the aeroplane).
-Hit the "Orbit Location Camera Controller" button to rotate and centre the scene around a location in the scene, or hit the "Globe Camera Controller" button to return to default free navigation.</p>
+To rotate and fix the scene around the aeroplane, exit globe mode by hitting the "Orbit camera around aeroplane" button (i.e. camera will now be fixed to the aeroplane).
+Hit the "Orbit camera around location" button to rotate and centre the scene around a location in the scene, or hit the "Free pan round the globe" button to return to default free navigation.</p>

 <h2>How it works</h2>